ApcodeArs/SpriteResolutionHelper/README.md

 # How to use
 Drag&Drop sprite

-If resolution of the sprite is Not a multiple of 4, then a warning will show in console
+If resolution of the sprite **is not** a multiple of 4, then a warning will show in console

 ![WrongSpriteExample.png](https://github.com/ApcodeArs/SpriteResolutionHelper/blob/main/PackageExample.png)